cmspray/FastAI-Notes/three.md

   - sum of softmax should be 1
   - inputs should be >= 0
 - Since images are matricies, multiply by some number to make it less washed out
+- Fast AI you can resize all the images with a `data.resize()` to speed up training

 ## bn_freeze
 - If you're using a deeper model, if the dataset is similar to the dataset that trained the model, this will help (more about this later in the course)